-Dubrovnik has undoubtedly earned the title “Pearl of the Adriatic” with its dramatic mountains, jewel blue sea, and endless red tiled rooftops.
-This well preserved medieval town won my heart the moment I walked through Pile Gate and down the sundrenched Stradun (the promenade that runs down the center of historic Old Town).
+Dubrovnik has undoubtedly earned the title “Pearl of the Adriatic” with its dramatic mountains, jewel blue sea, and endless red-tiled rooftops.
+This well-preserved medieval town won my heart the moment I walked through Pile Gate and down the sun drenched Stradun (the promenade that runs down the center of historic Old Town).

-Walking the Walls of Dubrovnik
+Walking the Dubrovnik City Walls

-The Dubrovnik walls are an iconic symbol of the city and have been wonderfully preserved to allow visitors to see this red city from above.
+The Dubrovnik walls are an iconic symbol of the city and have been wonderfully preserved to allow visitors to the red city from above.
 They are about a mile in length and will take 1.5 - 2 hours to walk while enjoying breathtaking views.

 The office is located to the right the moment you enter the Stradun through Pile Gate.
 The main entrance to the Dubrovnik walls is to the left from the office and easily found as there is an employee standing at the base of the stairs collecting tickets.

 Going first thing in the morning is a MUST!
 Dubrovnik has become a very popular cruise stop brining hordes of tourists by early afternoon.

 Enough with boring details!
 Take a look at how breathtaking these views are and get a little taste of Dubrovnik for yourself.